Azure/azure-quickstart-templates/301-availability-set-elastic-storage-ecs/README.md

 #### parameters of resource group
 ![deploy](images/rg_parameter.png "parameters for resource group")

-The ressource group deployment will tahe between 10 and 15 Minutes, depneding on VM Types
+The ressource group deployment will take between 10 and 15 Minutes, depneding on VM Types

 ![rg](images/rg_done.png "parameters for resource group")